Girella cyanea: Description

 Girella cyanea can be recognized by its blue coloration and yellow spots, with its blueish color becoming a greyish-green in post mortem.
-The adults of this species are they can attain a length of 76cm and their bright flank spots are distinctive.
+The adults of this species are they can attain a length of 76 cm and their bright flank spots are distinctive.
 When they are younger they are greeny-grey in colour and the spots are paler yellow.
 These fish have a small beak-like mouth and they have large scales.

 Sea chubs are easily recognized by distinct morphological characteristics such as their ovate-shaped bodies, small mouths, and weakly-forked strong caudal fin.
 A key characteristic also being a spinous dorsal fin with low spines followed by a higher evenly curved or falcate soft dorsal fin.

-Distribution & habitat
+Distribution and habitat

 Girella cyanea are commonly found in the south-west Pacific Ocean; occurring along the east coast of Australia from Flinders Reef off Cape Moreton in Queensland to Eden in southern New South Wales.
 The species can also be found at Elizabeth and Middleton Reefs, Lord Howe and Norfolk Islands, and New Zealand's North and Kermadec Islands.

 Bluefish are ocean dwellers and do not generally enter rivers or estuaries.

 Juveniles are known to live in tidal pools until they reach adulthood and form schools over reef areas.
 Adults can typically be found in coastal and offshore rocky reef areas in New South Wales at depths ranging from 5-30 m.